 "Tell your friends in the west what is happening to Myanmar's children."

 Sitting on her bamboo floor drinking weak tea from a dirty tin cup, Rose told us about the four year old girl that was brought to her the night before.
 She described how resistance soldiers found her hiding in bushes outside of her home village.
 Her village was attacked by Myanmar Army soldiers and of all the people who called that village home, this young girl was the only survivor the pro-democracy resistance soldiers found.

 She went on to say that, "Her parents were probably running with their child, being pursued by soldiers."
 And that before the soldiers caught up to them, they likely, "hid her in some bushes and ran in a different direction, luring the enemy troops away from their daughter."

 Rose Mu (left) and Steve Gumaer (right) with children from Rose's Orphanage

 When we calculated the cost for comprehensive care for this little girl, living with Rose and her own two children, the total was $30 for an entire year.
 That's right...about 8 cents a day.
 We did what you would do: We showed love with our wallets and gave the $30.
 We also invited our friends and family along for the adventure of delivering help for displaced, orphaned, or marginalized kids like her.

 We did what you would do: We showed love with our wallets and gave the $30.

-In this website, we at Partners have drawn on our experiences and resources to bring you commentary, information, and first hand accounts of how the children of Myanmar are treated and what our community is doing to help them.
+On this website, we at Partners have drawn on our experiences and resources to bring you commentary, information, and first hand accounts of how children growing up in conflict-affected areas in Southeast Asia and the Middle East are treated and what our community is doing to help them.
 We also offer you a bridge to reach out to them with the healing and hope that we are meant to deliver.
 With God's help and yours, we can be part of bringing free, full lives to children affected by conflict and oppression.